tyst3273/pynamic-structure-factor/README.md

   - or on an abritrary list of Q points read from a file
 - utils
   some python scripts for plotting, making input Q lists, or compresses txt file MD outputs into hdf5 databases to be read by the code.
-- bak
-  - old versions of the code. ignore these

 ## Intstructions
 - to be done in detail eventually... until then, if you really want to use, please email me: